 - Benefit from networking opportunities and relationships in the workforce

-- Take advantage of convenient class formats that fit your schedule
+- Take advantage of convenient class formats that fit your schedule: online or in-class

 - Public relations